nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 for the payload using the `TransactionPayloadQuery` message.
 The peer MUST respond with the `TransactionPayload` message, providing the actual payload in the `data` field.
 If the peer doesn't have the payload the `data` field MUST be left empty.

+### 5.5.
+Diagnostics

+To provide insight into the state of the network, and the DAG for informational purposes and to aid analysis of anomalies, the node can request a diagnostic information from its peers using the `DiagnosticsRequest` message.
+A peer MUST respond with the `DiagnosticResponse` message, but it MAY choose not to include some, or any of the specified fields.
+For instance, the peer could run a proprietary node implementation about which it can't or is not allowed to share diagnostic information about.

 ## 6. Connections

 The protocol uses [gRPC](https://grpc.io/) over [HTTP/2](https://tools.ietf.org/html/rfc7540).
 Since the protocol uses a